hphelion/documentation/cloudos/install.customize-network-settings.md

 ## Customize the OS_SDN Network

 The os_sdn network is the private network between the provisioned VMs, as well as from the VMs to the Networking Node.
-By default this network is configured to use VLAN.
+By default this network is not configured to use VLAN.
 Update the network to set VLAN as false and provide the IP address range.

 ### Edit the os_sdn Network

 To edit the os_sdn network:

-1. On the Operational Dashboard, select the Environment tab, then Networks.
+1. On the Operational Dashboard, select the Environment tab > Networks.

 2. Click Edit Network for the os_sdn network type.